nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 *{More to be added}*

+**Use case: U1 - Add recipe**

+**MSS:**

+1. User chooses to add a recipe.
+2. User enters the details according to the format.
+3. FRMS displays a confirmation message with the new recipe.

+    Use case ends.

+**Extensions:**
+* 2a.
+FRMS detects invalid input format.
+    * 2a1.
+FRMS displays error messages.
+    * 2a2.
+User enters new data.
+	     Steps a-b are repeated until the data entered are correct.
+	      User case resumes from step 3.
+* 2b.
+FRMS detects a duplicate recipe.
+    * 2a1.
+FRMS displays error messages.
+    * 2a2.
+User enters new data.
+	     Steps a-b are repeated until the data entered are correct.
+	      User case resumes from step 3.

+**Use case: U2 - Delete recipe**

+**MSS:**

+1. User chooses to delete a recipe.
+2. User enters the recipe name.
+3. FRMS displays a confirmation message.

+    Use case ends.

+**Extensions:**
+* 2a.
+FRMS detects invalid input format.
+    * 2a1.
+FRMS displays error messages.
+    * 2a2.
+User enters new data.
+	     Steps a-b are repeated until the data entered are correct.
+	      User case resumes from step 3.
+* 2b.
+FRMS detects invalid input of recipe name.
+    * 2a1.
+FRMS displays error messages.
+    * 2a2.
+User enters new data.
+	     Steps a-b are repeated until the data entered are correct.
+	      User case resumes from step 3.

+**Use case: U3 - View recipe**

+**MSS:**

+1. User chooses to view all recipes.
+2. User requests for the recipes.
+3. FRMS display all the recipes.

+    Use case ends.

+**Extensions:**
+* 2a.
+FRMS detects invalid input format.
+    * 2a1.
+FRMS displays error messages.
+    * 2a2.
+User enters data according to the correct format.
+	     Steps a-b are repeated until the data entered are correct.
+	      User case resumes from step 3.

+**Use case: U4 - Filter recipes**

+**MSS:**

+1. User chooses to view a list of filtered recipes.
+2. User enters the filter conditions.
+3. FMRS displays a filtered list of recipes.

+    Use case ends.

+**Extensions:**
+* 2a.
+FRMS detects invalid input format.
+    * 2a1.
+FRMS displays error messages.
+    * 2a2.
+User enters new data.
+	     Steps a-b are repeated until the data entered are correct.
+	      User case resumes from step 3.
+* 2b.
+Filtered list does not contain any recipes.
+    * 2a1.
+FRMS displays error messages.
+    * 2a2.
+User enters new data.
+	     Steps a-b are repeated until the data entered are correct.
+	      User case resumes from step 3.

 ### Non-Functional Requirements

 1. Should work on any mainstream OS as long as it has Java 11 or above installed.